 Israel had come under Greek rule at the time of Alexander the Great, and eventually a somewhat tyrannical leader, Antiochus IV, based in Syria, had banned the public practise of many of Judaism’s key rituals on pain of death.

-And as the interpreter translated those words, he actually blushed.
+And as the interpreter translated those words, Gorbachev actually blushed.
 I’m not sure anyone had put his political achievements in that kind of historical context.

 But the battle for religious freedom still continues today.
 In many parts of the world Jews, Christians and Muslims, Hindus, Buddhists, Sikhs and others are still persecuted because of their faith; still threatened because of the way they worship God.